Lincoln Private Hospital

 Our specialist Consultant Gynaecologist can advise you on which treatment will suit you best and discuss the benefits and risks, taking into account your own individual circumstances.

-For more information about the Menopause Clinic and other gynaecology services and treatments available at The Lincoln Hospital please call us on 01522 578000 or make an enquiry online.
+For more information about the Menopause Clinic and other gynaecology services and treatments available at Lincoln Private Hospital please call us on 01522 578000 or make an enquiry online.

 Sources